DR. DAVID E. LAMBERT

 American Society of Mechanical Engineers (Fellow)

-Hypervelocity Impact Society (past President)
+Hypervelocity Impact Society (Past President)

 International Ballistics Society (Founding Senior Member)

-DEFENSEWERX Board of Directors, ex officio
+DEFENSEWERX Board of Directors, ex officio (July 2015–May 2022)

-(Current as of July 2021)
+(Current as of June 2026)